Cuis-Smalltalk/Learning-Cuis/SamplePackage4.md

 Hey, do I like easy!

-You can hilight `worldMenuForOpenGroup` and Cmd-n (seNders) or Cmd-m (iMplementors) to see how menus get built.
+You can hilight `worldMenuOptions` and Cmd-n (seNders) or Cmd-m (iMplementors) to see how menus get built.

 ### A bit of Color